PU2REO/Si5351ArduinoLite/README.md

 Library Installation
 ---------------------
-Use ArduinoIDE-s Library Manager and search for Si5351ArduinoLite library.
+Use ArduinoIDE Library Manager and search for Si5351ArduinoLite library.

 Hardware Requirements and Setup
 -------------------------------